Full Webinar: EB-5 Visa Bulletin Backlog Warning

 Our Data Analysis Has Shown a Backlog Is Coming

-Since March 2024, EB5AN has been warning that the data indicate demand is outpacing supply for set-aside EB-5 visas.
-This is particularly true of high unemployment TEA set-aside visas and for investors from China and India.
+Since March 2024, EB5AN has been warning that EB-5 petition filing data indicates demand is outpacing supply for set-aside EB-5 visas.
+This is particularly true of high-unemployment TEA set-aside visas and for investors from China and India.

-By analyzing immigrant petition data, we have projected a backlog of many years for investors in the high unemployment TEA category.
+By analyzing immigrant petition data, we have projected a backlog of at least a few years for investors in the high-unemployment TEA category.
 The rural TEA category may also be facing a short backlog.
 Below is an illustrative chart and a summary of our analysis.

 Because this data is for petition filings and not issued visas, the backlog has not shown up yet in the Visa Bulletin.
-It takes time for these petitions to be approved and investors to apply for visas.
+It takes time for these petitions to be approved and for investors to apply for visas.
+This is what is commonly referred to as an “invisible backlog.”

-But the time of the official backlog showing up is nearing.
+But the time of the official backlog showing up is rapidly approaching.

 Petitions under the RIA are getting approved, and visas are being issued.
 What we saw in the filing data back in March is now showing up in the Visa Bulletin.